arpadfodor/PawScanner/README.md

-# PawScanner
+# Paw Scanner

 ## Real Time Image Recognition with Deep Learning and Android application

-This is the repository of the PawScanner Android application, which can classify dog & cat breeds and humans.
+This is the repository of the Paw Scanner Android application, which can classify dog & cat breeds and humans.